dhruv-kabariya/RinggAI-Take-Home-Assignment/README.md

   - Upload a new document
   - Supports PDF, DOCX, JSON, and TXT formats
   - Automatically generates and stores embeddings

-- `PUT /documents/{document_id}`
-  - Update an existing document
-  - Replaces old embeddings with new ones

 ### Querying